 1. Possible Income vs. Possible Loss

 If you believe the hype, it would appear that you can earn a substantial amount of income simply by signing a few papers and allowing people to drive off in your recreational vehicle.

 Some RV owners claim to make upwards of $15,000 per year doing this, so the thought definitely could be tempting given the right circumstances.

-However, if an owner would take the time to do some research, he would quickly learn that he might wind up losing more than he might make, and could easily have legal problems, to boot.
+However, if an owner took the time to do some research, he would quickly learn that he might wind up losing more than he might make—not to mention he could easily have legal problems to boot.